lukearp/Azure-IAC-Bicep/Standard-Deployments/DomainController/ReadMe.md

 domainAdminUsername | string | UPN of Domain Admin.
-Example: localadmin@test.com domainAdminPassword | string | Password for Domain Admin site | string | Name of Site in Sites and Services, default is 'Default-First-Site-Name' dnsServers | arrary | = DNS Servers to be configured on the DC VMs.
-Default is '[]'. dscConfigScript | string | Location of the DSC Script in a .zip format.
+Example: localadmin@test.com domainAdminPassword | string | Password for Domain Admin site | string | Name of Site in Sites and Services, default is 'Default-First-Site-Name' dnsServers | arrary | = Original DNS Server.
+DNS Servers to be configured on the DC VMs.
+Default is '["168.63.129.16"]'. dscConfigScript | string | Location of the DSC Script in a .zip format.
 Default: 'https://github.com/lukearp/Azure-IAC-Bicep/releases/download/DSC/DomainControllerConfig.zip' timeZoneId | string | Timezone property in Windows Config.
 Default: 'Eastern Standard Time'